Amica Renters Insurance Review

 How Much Does Amica’s Renters Insurance Cost?

-Amica charges $116 annually for $20,000 in personal property coverage, while $100,000 in coverage costs $323, reflecting the average cost of renters insurance at different protection levels.
-Your coverage limit and deductible affect your premium, along with factors like your location, credit score and claims history.
+Amica charges $116 per year for $20,000 in personal property coverage and $323 for $100,000 in coverage, based on MoneyGeek's analysis of average cost of renters insurance rates across protection levels.
+Your premium depends on your coverage limit and deductible, as well as factors like your location, credit score and claims history.

-The table below shows Amica's rates across different coverage limits to help you find affordable renters insurance that matches your needs.
+The table below shows Amica's rates across different coverage limits to help you find an affordable renters insurance option that fits your needs.

 $20K Personal Property / $100K Liability$10$116-41%